Capstone-Group-14-2025/UserTracking/Second_Pi_Screen/README.md

 6. you will get two ip addresses as such: 192.168.0.3 140.193.235.72
 7. you will notice one of them is not  192.168.0.3
 8. Exit the ssh session; and ssh into the other ip address instead as such: ssh comrade@140.193.235.72

+## More notes
+- To run the poseDetection1.py program you have to use the virtual envioronment using source ~/mediapipe_project/mp_env/bin/activate